TomekLeszczynski/Shadow-Boxing-App/README.md

 ## Accessibility Categories:

-- **Full Access:** For registered users, the ability to download and save current measurements and workouts, make purchases, save favorite blogs, posts, or create content.
+- **Full Access:** For registered users, the ability to get and post weight measurements and training results, make purchases, save favorite blogs, posts, or create content.
-- **Limited Access:** For users without registration, no access to shadow fighting features, weight monitor, purchasing (only browsing), saving favorite blogs (only browsing), posts, or creating content.
+- **Limited Access:** For users without registration, no access to shadow boxing features, weight monitor, purchasing (only browsing), saving favorite blogs (only browsing), posts, or creating content.
-  **Note:**A temporary "guest" access has been created to allow interested users to shorten the authentication path and provide access to all functionalities.
-Measurements, workouts, etc. will not be stored in the database but only in local memory.
+- **Try As Guest:**A temporary "try as guest" access option has been created to allow interested users to shorten the authentication path and provide access to all functionalities - weight measurements, shadow boxing sessions, etc. The data won't be be stored in the database but only in local memory.